maciejfortuna/CUDA-GPU-computing/README.md

 Neural network is programmed from scratch (multiplication and summation of neurons, input, output etc.)

-Evaluation, crossover and mutation are done using parallel computing on graphic card (GPU) to increase computation time.
+Evaluation, crossover and mutation are done using parallel computing on graphic card (GPU) to decrease computation time.

 I could not use structures like queue, vectors etc. because CUDA is not compatible with it, so I had to operate on basic arrays and implement many functions myself.